 Charlotte Country Club was founded in 1910 and is located four miles east of uptown Charlotte, in the historic Plaza-Midwood neighborhood.
-Charlotte Country Club is ranked #7 in the nation by the Platinum Clubs of America.
+Charlotte Country Club is known as a top 10 private club in the US.
 Our CEO, Damon DiOrio, was recognized as the 2010 Executive of the Year by the Club Managers Association of America and received the 2011 Excellence in Club Management Award by Club Resort & Business Magazine.

 Our 18-hole Donald Ross golf course was restored by architect Ron Prichard and was awarded the 2009 Best Remodel of the Year by Golf Digest.
 Our course is ranked #63 in GolfWeek's 2012 Classic Courses.
 The yardage is 7,335 yards with a 75.9 rating and 146 slope.
 Our Club has hosted three USGA championships: 1972 U.S. Men's Amateur, 2000 U.S. Senior Men's Amateur, and 2010 U.S. Women's Amateur.

 Charlotte Country Club permits up to six member-sponsored Golf Outings each year (for 72-88 players).
 For more information on hosting a Golf Outing, please click the "Request Information" link on the left side of this page.

 Our historic 68,000 square foot Clubhouse was restored in 2008-2009.
 The restoration included original moldings and millwork, chandeliers, priceless murals, antique furniture, and much more of our Club’s special treasures.
 This was truly a historic restoration to bring to life the rich traditions of our Club’s historic past.